 In some cases, our thumbs can get injured.
 Hand injuries can be quite common depending on the routine – sometimes something as unexpected as getting the hand caught in a door, landing on it after a bad slip, and so on.
 A jammed thumb is not unusual these days, and indeed cases where the ligament is sprained are sadly common occasions for thumb joint pain to make itself felt.
 Others might encounter thumb joint pain due to more systemic causes, like rheumatoid arthritis, which comes with its own fairly harrowing complications, or carpal tunnel syndrome, which sees the median nerve at the wrist get compressed due to activity.

 Thumb joint pain is recognizable thanks to what its name suggests – pain in the thumb joint – usually in the form of stiffness and difficulty in gripping.
-Tenderness and swelling in the area are likely to accompany these problems when this sets in.
+Thumb joint pain symptoms include tenderness and swelling in the area that are likely to accompany these problems when this sets in.
 As the ailment progresses, range of motion, dexterity and ability to perform tasks will be impeded.
 Gripping door knobs to turn them, maintaining a hand grip on something picked up, and so on – these will typically become progressively more difficult due to problems with closing the thumb on the grip due to inflammation, and pain rendering keeping the grip impossible.
 Either way, it is urgent to deal with these symptoms as quickly as possible in order to regain this lost range of motion, not to mention the ability to perform basic everyday tasks that is lost with the thumb’s regular capability in such a scenario.

 Treatment for thumb joint pain is best done with conservative treatment.
 Simply resting the joint, which is standard for any joint injury, is essential because it allows the joint an opportunity to heal itself.
 Usually when joint pain strikes as a result of overuse or strain it is because the tendons and ligaments have sustained enough stress to cause damage, and as such allowing them to rebuild is helpful.
 If the joint sustains enough trauma to have seriously damaged a ligament, the recovery process can take up to 6-8 weeks.
 This can be helped along with plenty of the aforementioned rest, as well as keeping the joint on ice and compressed.